armoucar-neon/dspy-memory-leak-repro/README.md

 # DSPy Memory Leak Reproduction

-Minimal reproduction of a memory leak in DSPy's ChainOfThought module.
+Minimal reproduction of memory leaks in DSPy modules.

 ## Issue

-DSPy's `ChainOfThought` module exhibits a memory leak where memory continuously grows over time during usage, even when:
+DSPy modules exhibit memory leaks where memory continuously grows over time during usage, even when:
 - Creating fresh instances for each use (no caching)
 - Explicitly deleting instances after use
 - Forcing garbage collection